lean0mar/lean0mar/README.md

 Hello!
 I have acquired essential programming skills and am interested in developing practical solutions and applications.
 I value teamwork and continuous learning.
 Excited to be part of the developer community and looking forward to future opportunities.

--   🔭 I’m currently working on [Memories Hub](https://github.com/Lean0mar/Memories-Hub).
+-   🔭 I’m currently working on [Recipe Explorer](https://github.com/lean0mar/recipe-explorer).

 -   🌱 I’m currently learning **English and Python**.